Welcome to “Fire in the Bones”

 Hillary’s spiritual path began when she was a young woman, after a tragic automobile accident claimed the lives of her grandmother, father, and brother.
 With no strong roots to her loosely Catholic upbringing, she was drawn to Zen Buddhism.
 When her world as she knew it was stripped away, she found comfort in a tradition that recognizes (and embraces) the experience of being plunged into raw contact with the bare essence of things – the impermanence and not-knowingness of life.

-Later when Hillary met Brad, she recognized that he embodied the improvisational presence and beginner’s mind of a Zen master, but he also had a relationship to something with which she was unfamiliar: the sacred vibration and spiritual heat.
+Later when Hillary met Brad, she recognized that he embodied the improvisational presence and beginner’s mind of a Zen master, but he also had a relationship to something with which she was unfamiliar: the sacred vibration and heightened emotion of n/om.
 A devotee of the Big Love, he helped her get spiritually cooked in the old fashioned Kalahari way.
 Never in her wildest dreams did Hillary think she would be living with this kind, wild, gentle, shaking shaman.

 The Birth of Sacred Ecstatics